wolvido/Knowledge-Base/FrontEnd/HTML/HTML Markups/link vs buttons.md

 - Is the intention to send someone to another URL?
 Use a link
 - Is it to trigger some on-page interactivity?
 Use a button.
-Any deviation from those and you better know what you're fucking doing.
+Any deviation from those and you better know what you're effing doing.

 you can design a link as a button as long as the function is still a link